The New Covenant

 Contrary to what his followers thought, Jesus knew that the new covenant Jeremiah wrote about would not be fulfilled until the end of the age he ushered in.
 That is why he said he had to go away but another would come to tell you the truth that humanity was not yet ready for in his day.

-In spite of that, misguided Christians rationalize that since the new covenant is to be “written on our hearts,” it means that God does write it on the hearts of "deserving" Christians who profess and have faith that “Jesus Christ is Lord and Savior, who shed His own blood to atone for the sins of the world.”
+In spite of that, misguided Christians rationalize that since the new covenant is to be “written on our hearts,” it means that God does write it on the hearts of "deserving" Christians who profess to have faith that “Jesus Christ is Lord and Savior, who shed His own blood to atone for the sins of the world.”

 However, if you understand the Torah and Tanakh in context, and understand the true testimony of Jesus, you understand why the prophet Isaiah wrote that “all nations” and all the people of the world will honor the judgment delivered by the modern son of man, the Messiah who is the principal messenger for the Spirit of truth.